oliwoli/hushcut-releases/README.md

 # HushCut - A DaVinci Resolve Plugin
 Remove Silences from Videos, Compound Clips, Multicam Clips at Lightspeed!

 Important: This app is still in development.
-The binaries haven't been signed, meaning you will most likely get a security warning on macOS and Windows!
+The windows binaries haven't been signed, meaning you will most likely get a security warning!
+(MacOS and Linux are fine)

 Get a License from the official store: [gethushcut.com](https://gethushcut.com)